Skip to Content

 How to Make a Succulent Terrarium

 Learn how to make a succulent terrarium using just a few supplies!
-For more of my DIY planters to help you decorate with plants, check out this post!

-Learn how to make a cute little succulent terrarium!
+Learn how to make a cute little succulent terrarium

 Win and win!
-I have succulents all over the house, including in my DIY hanging garden!
-See how to pot succulents in pots without drainage holes because the don’t like a lot of water.
+I have succulents all over the house, including in my DIY hanging garden.
+I also love succulents because they’re pretty affordable and they can last for years.

 hanging plant pot holder

-• Assortment of succulents—I got mine at Lowe’s
+• Assortment of succulents

 • 10″ Glass Bubble Bowl from Michael’s (also browse various sizes and prices on Amazon here)